Yabdro/Applied-Security-CA-Project/README.md

 # Applied-Security-CA-Project

-# How to import our project
+# Setup

 - Download the .ova files of all machines
 - For each VM:
     - double-click on the .ova to import it in VirtualBox
     - select 'Include all network adapter MAC Addresses'
     - import
+- The VMs all have aliases, they are
+    - Clark for the Client
+    - Wynona for the Webserver
+    - Dakota for the Database and CA
+    - Benedict for the Backups
+    - Grace for the sysadmin access Gateway
-- The IP addresses for the internal network (and for the fake internet network) are static, known_hosts files are all complete with the IP addresses of the other (relevant) machines. (i.e. doing `ping Dakota` from Wynona will ping the Database machine)
+- The IP addresses for the internal network (and for the fake internet network) are static, and the /etc/hosts files of every machine contain the aliases for the IP addresses of the other (relevant) machines (e.g. doing `ping Dakota` from the Webserver will ping the Database machine).

 # Network info